Yogesh Kumar Ghore

 Yogesh holds a Master of Public Administration (MPA) Degree from Columbia University, New York; Post Graduate Diploma in Forest Management from Indian Institute of Forest Management; Bachelor of Engineering from Government Engineering College Raipur, India; and a Certificate in Livelihoods and Markets from the Coady Institute.
 Yogesh is also a recipient of the Ford Foundation’s International Fellowships Program (IFP).

 Selected Publications and Presentations

-- Ghore, Y. (2016).
+Ghore, Y. (2016).
 Participatory livelihoods mapping with people with disabilities in Uganda.
-Market-based solutions for the extreme poor project (Rockefeller Foundation)
+Rockefeller Foundation.

 Ghore, Y. (2016).
 Market actors report from the fieldwork in Uganda.
-Market-based solutions for the extreme poor project (Rockefeller Foundation)
+Rockefeller Foundation.

 Thorpe, J., Mathie, A., & Ghore, Y. (2016).
 A typology of market-based approaches to include the most marginalized.
-Market-based solutions for the extreme poor project (Rockefeller Foundation)
+Rockefeller Foundation.

 Ghore, Y and Mathie, A. (2012).
 Emerging models of cooperative-private sector partnerships: Examples from Kenya, Ghana and Tanzania.
-Presented at “Managing the Cooperative Difference” Conference, Moncton 2012.
+Presented at “Managing the Cooperative Difference” Conference, Moncton, NB.

 Ghore, Y. (2012).
 Globalization and access to food: An analysis of challenges and strategies for smallholder farmers in India.
 In R.S.
 Stewart & S.A.
 Karol (Eds.), Food for Thought: A multidisciplinary discussion.
-Sydney: CBU Press.
+CBU Press.
+(Publisher link)